Cannonjc/rails-node/README.md

 - Notes: The puppeteer browser, Chromium, is headless.
 If needed to see the browser, pass in the "headless: false" argument into the launch function.
 When launching with the UI, it might be necessary to launch setting the window height and width, and then setting the viewport of the page with the same dimensions.
 See commented code.

--Also, function 'waitForNavigation' has changed recently and must be put before navigating to a new page with a click or goto.
+- Also, function 'waitForNavigation' has changed recently and must be put before navigating to a new page with a click or goto.
 Easiest way found so far is to wrap in a promise so there's no possibility of hanging.
 See commented code.